as959/Flutter/Plant classification/README.md

 A new Flutter project.Combine Deep Learning and Flutter to classify images and deploy a cross platform application (Android supported currently).

-# Discription

-Using tflite a library of tensorflow by google , train and customize your model for your images and n number of classes.

-![alt text](https://github.com/as959/Flutter/blob/main/Plant%20classification/intro.jpeg)
-![alt text](https://github.com/as959/Flutter/blob/main/Plant%20classification/mainpage.jpeg)

 # Requirements

 - tflite trained model
 -label of the classes specified in model
 -IDE which support Flutter and Dart (I am using VS Code)

+# Description

+Using tflite a library of tensorflow by google , train and customize your model for your images and n number of classes.

+![alt text](https://github.com/as959/Flutter/blob/main/Plant%20classification/intro.jpeg)
+![alt text](https://github.com/as959/Flutter/blob/main/Plant%20classification/mainpage.jpeg)